Ghrind/bash-it/README.md

 ## Themes

 There are over 50+ Bash-it themes to pick from in `.bash_it/themes`.
-The default theme is `bobby`.
+The default theme is `grinder`.
 Set `BASH_IT_THEME` to the theme name you want, or if you've developed your own custom theme outside of `.bash_it/themes`, point the `BASH_IT_THEME` variable directly to the theme file.

 Examples: